BELFAIR STATE PARK

 Long ago the site was a central meeting place for generations of Indians.
 The Skokomish tribe used the area as a campsite and for gathering shellfish.
 The area was later used as a log dump before officially becoming a state park in 1952.
 The park is named for the town of Belfair.

-The park has 137 standard tent sites, 47 utility sites, four restrooms (two ADA), eight showers (two ADA) and one dump station.
-The park has three camp loops.
+The park has standard campsites, full-hookup sites, primitive sites, one marine trail site, restrooms , showers and one dump station.